A skeptic is one who prefers beliefs and conclusions that are reliable and valid to ones that are comforting or convenient… — Steven Novella

 Shades of Skepticism

 Scientific skepticism and rational skepticism are the same things.
-And, both of these are sometimes referred to as skeptical inquiry or methodological skepticism.
+Both are sometimes referred to as skeptical inquiry or methodological skepticism.
 However, scientific skepticism is different from philosophical skepticism.

 The New Skepticism described by Paul Kurtz is called scientific skepticism.
 It is the basis of all other healthy mindset tips for any spiritual explorer.